mrocklin/matrix-algebra/README.md

 Matrix Algebra
 ==============

-An algebra for Matrix Expressions written in Maude.
+A small language for Matrix Expressions written in Maude.

 Code
 ====